 Yes, I can explain the range of alternate explanations—for example, how ADHD neurobiology can interfere with even the most compassionate person’s ability to organize appropriate responses.
 I explain this in my presentations and writing.
 ADHD relationship issues present only one of the many sets of challenges adults with ADHD face every day.

 But we cannot ignore the fact: When you come against such from your intimate partner, it’s frightening.
-Your first response might be denial—surely your partner cannot be that cold, callous, or selfish.
+Your first response might be denial.
+You don’t want to believe that the person you fell in love with can be that cold, callous, or selfish.
 You’ve heard that ADHD treatment can improve functioning, so you hold out hope against all evidence.
 You might tell yourself, “My partner cares about me deep down.”

 The fact is, some intimate partners absolutely can be that cold, callous, or selfish—ADHD or not.
 If that’s the case, we better face it.
-Humans come with variable capacities, including with empathy.
+Humans come with variable capacities, especially when it comes to higher-order brain functions such as empathy.

-How do we know, though, whether it’s ADHD creating this undesirable response or something else?
-There are no easy answers here.
+How do we know, though, if it’s ADHD creating this undesirable response or something else?
+There are no easy answers.
 It’s for each person to judge.
 People with ADHD are not clones.
 Please remember that, and don’t assume that with enough love and caring—and medication—a true sociopath can change.

-The difficult truth is this: Sometimes you know for sure what you are dealing with only after medical treatment for ADHD and any co-existing conditions, such as bipolar disorder, anxiety, or depression.
-Talk about gray area.
+The difficult truth, however, is this: Sometimes you know for sure what you are dealing with only after medical treatment for ADHD and any co-existing conditions, such as bipolar disorder, anxiety, or depression.
+Yes, ADHD medication treatment often improves empathic functioning.
+To learn more, read ADHD, Empathy, and Dopamine.

 Beware the Gaslighting